pellebjerkestrand/pokesite/source/slices/slices.md

 Files matching `*.bindings.ts` are treated as bindings.
 These files result in the JSON files that the runtime requires.

+See [../azure-functions](../azure-functions) and [../azure-functions/azure-functions.md](../azure-functions/azure-functions.md) for more about the types and helpers for the Azure Functions runtime.

 ### API Function

 Used for endpoints that return JSON and are meant to be used as an API by the client application.